 You also want to make it easy for someone to refer you.
 Providing them with few sentences about you helps ensure they tell the other person what you want them to say and doesn't leave it to chance.
 It also saves the person making the referral a lot of time.
 Here's an example of "the perfect introduction" I give to everyone I meet with:

-There's also no risk of trying LWCN since there's a 45-day money back guarantee.
-This means if during the first 45 days of joining LWCN you decide the group isn't for you, you'll receive a full refund of your membership dues -- no questions asked.
+There's also no risk of trying LWCN since you can attend a meeting before joining and there's a 15-day money back guarantee.
+This means if during the first 15 days of joining LWCN you decide the group isn't for you, you'll receive a full refund of your membership dues -- no questions asked.

 Have a great meeting!